gtoledo1916-arch/gtoledo1916-arch/README.md

 ❄️ I’m looking to collaborate on open source projects related to web development.

-🔹 Data analysis dashboard and data visualization using Python, Pandas, and Matplotlib.
+🔹 Development of dashboards for data analysis and visualization using Python, Pandas, and Matplotlib.
 </td>

 <td width="40%">